 Acetone nail polish remover (optional)

-Find a well-ventilated spot where you can safely spray paint and be sure to protect the ground with old newspapers or a drop cloth.
-Set up your tree following the included directions.
+To spray paint a Christmas tree, find a well-ventilated area where you can safely spray paint.
+Be sure to protect the ground with old newspapers or a drop cloth.
+Set up your tree following the manufacturer's directions.

-The tree used here is a white 6 1/2-foot tree.
-You don't need to use white but it will take lighter/pastel colors better and may need less coats of paint than a forest green one.
+The artificial tree used here is a white, 6 1/2-foot tree.
+You don't need to use white, but it will take lighter/pastel paint colors better and may need fewer coats of paint than a darker forest green tree.

-If your tree is not pre-lit, use icicle lights to light your tree.
-The strand can be easily wrapped around the tree and then you can go back in and wrap the little icicle strands around branches.
+If you are not using a pre-lit Christmas tree, use icicle lights to light your tree.
+The strands can be easily wrapped around the tree and then you can go back in and wrap smaller icicle strands around branches.

-The best route to go is choosing a paint that already has primer in it.
+The best route to go is to choose a paint that already has primer in it, such as Rust-oleum.
 There are lots of options from many brands for this.
 If you don't, be sure to prime your tree first.
+For lighter colors, an initial coat of white spray paint on a dark tree may serve as a primer coat.
+The more dramatic the color, the more cans of spray paint you may need, particularly if you are painting a darker tree white.
+A small tree will require less paint.

-Decorate as usual and at the end of the season, your tree can be dismantled and stored just like any regular artificial tree.
+Light up, add tree ornaments, and display your gorgeous spray paint Christmas tree!
+At the end of the holiday season, your DIY project tree can be dismantled and stored just like any regular artificial tree.